 On this day, one of our driver-partners will take you back to the Oaxaca International Airport, where you will be able to depart with your flight back home or wherever your adventure takes you next.

 If you don’t want the journey to end in Oaxaca or Mexico in general, feel free to contact us beforehand, and we’ll help to have a more extended holiday ready for you, depending on what you want to dig deeper into.

 Whether it’s more about the local cultural immersion, exploration of ancient sites, or simply enjoying a relaxing time through a tour of beaches, we’ve got you covered and are ready to provide you with your next trip in the area.

 Don’t hesitate to ask away if you have any questions about this trip or what more can be done during the extensive day of the Dead celebrations.
 We’re happy to be able to answer any questions and advise on how best to experience this annual event.

 Day of the Dead in Mexico

 -Breakfasts and two traditional lunches.

-The dates of the festival are October 28th – November 3rd.
+Dates of the festival: October 28th – November 3rd.